mantidproject/mantid/dev-docs/source/CMakeBestPractices.rst

     find_package(MyLibrary REQUIRED)

-NOTE: The ``UNKNOWN`` specifier in add_library is useful on windows as it means we aren't required to point it to the .lib export libraries.
+NOTE: The ``UNKNOWN`` specifier in add_library is useful on Windows as it means we aren't required to point it to the .lib export libraries.
 The find_library CMake function will not find these.
 Usage of Unknown is common place in CMake finders because of this.

 =============================================
 Introducing a new CMake configurable variable